sandipshiwakoti/vscode-react-native-version-bumper/README.md

 When CodeLens is enabled (default), editing `package.json`, `build.gradle`, or `Info.plist` shows CodeLens links above version fields:

 - **Bump Patch/Minor/Major Version**: Shows the current and next version (e.g., "Bump Patch: 1.0.0 → 1.0.1").
 Clicking increments the version code (Android/iOS), version name (all platforms), or version (`package.json`).
+- **✏️ Set Custom Version**: Opens the main version bumper with custom version options for all platforms.
 - **Toggle CodeLens**: Use the editor title bar button (circle with upward arrow for enabled, slashed for disabled) to show/hide CodeLens for a cleaner editor view.

 **Example CodeLens in action:**